 No, it is not mandatory to keep the Vermouth in Refrigerator.
 However, the quality will decrease rapidly if you don’t chill it in the Refrigerator.

 Hope you have learned the needed info with regards to Can Vermouth Go Bad.
-We advise you to store it properly at room temperatures and keep the bottle sealed tightly to avoid any spoilage for making your Cocktails.
+We advise you to store it properly at room temperature and keep the bottle sealed tightly to avoid any spoilage for making your Cocktails.
 Once you open the Vermouth it starts losing its flavors and quality so consume it as early as possible.
-For more such similar kinds of inquiries related to Food Beverages bookmark our site.
+For more such similar kinds of inquiries related to Food and Beverages bookmark our site.